tudor-malene/Easygrid/README.md

 #### Grid Datasource Types:
 1.	**gorm**
-    * the datasource is a Gorm domain class.
+    * the datasource is actually a Criteria Builder created from the specified domainClass and initialCriteria. (basically it does: DomainClass.createCriteria().buildCriteria(initialCriteria) and afterwards applies the globalFilterClosure and the filterClosure from each column)
     * _domainClass_ - the domain ( mandatory)
+    * _initialCriteria_  - used for complex queries
-    * _initialCriteria_  - a filter that will be applied all the time
+    * _globalFilterClosure_  - a filter that will be applied all the time ( the only parameter is 'params' )

     For fast mock-up , grids with this type can be defined without columns, in which case these will be generated at runtime from the domain properties (dynamic scaffolding).

-    A filter closure is defined per column and will have to be a closure which will be used by a GORM CriteriaBuilder
+    A filter closure is defined per column and will have to be a closure which will be used by a GORM CriteriaBuilder Starting from version 1.5.0 this datasource works only with Hibernate!

 2.	**list**
     * used when you have a list of custom objects (for ex. stored in the session ) that must be displayed in the grid